huaminghuangtw/Evergreen-Notes/Permanent-Notes/Self-compassion.md

 ---

 [I soothe myself by using a term of endearment in my head.
 Whenever I make a mistake, feel down, or get flustered, I gently tell myself, “It’s okay, sweetie.”](https://mariandrew.substack.com/p/100-things-i-know)

 ---

+Savor the little victories as much as you criticize the little mistakes.
+You can focus on the small loses, or you can celebrate the small wins.

+---